gjbex/Fortran-for-programmers/docs/hands-on/README.md

    absolute value is less than a given real number that is given as the second argument to the function.
 Pay attention to the intent of the arguments.

-2. Write a Fortran program that factorizes the integers 1 through 50, and prints the factors for each number to the screen, e.g., for 12 the output would be 2, 2 and 3 (since 2\*2\*3 = 12).

 ## Hands-on session 3: user-defined types, modules and object-oriented programming